 Modifying a document signed by a counterparty

-After receiving the Signatures of your company and Intercompany's external contacts, changes to such a document will be available with the permission of all signatories.
+After receiving the Signatures of your company and Intercompany's external contacts, changes to such a document or adding signatures or stamps that were not previously provided for, will be available with the permission of all signatories.
 A signatory may give consent on his/her own initiative or in response to a request.

 If an external contact has signed a document in the guest interface, their signature will not block the modification of the document.
 But of course, if the content of the signed files changes, all signatures and approvals of such a document will become invalid.